jhliu17/prob-unet/README.md

 # Probabilistic U-Net

 Implementaion of deep neural network combining probabilistic graphical model and u-net for modeling uncertainty problem in the field of medical image understanding.
-This is for CS 274B Probabilistic Graphical Model course project at UC Irvine.
+This is for the CS 274B Probabilistic Graphical Model course project at UC Irvine.

 ![](assets/graphical.jpg)